IDKYamHere/GitTutorial/readme.txt

 Hello World

-This is Siddhanth!
-I am a resistance.
+This is the First file that was created.

+Testing if Git works via terminal.